outdreamer/build-a-cure/invention_timeline.md

+# Invention timeline

-### example posts containing inventions or unique points/jokes that were copied by other people
+## example posts containing inventions or unique points/jokes that were copied by other people

 	- first mention of insight paths on social media
 		- https://twitter.com/alienbot123/status/1137526990339170306